brimdata/zed/docs/install.md

 ## Building from source

-It's also easy to build `zed` from source:
+If you have Go installed, you can easily build `zed` from source:

 ```bash
 git clone https://github.com/brimdata/zed